yifattih/tdd-bdd-final-project/README.md

-# TDD / BDD Final Project Template
+# TDD / BDD Final Project

 This repository contains the template to be used for the Final Project for the Coursera course **Introduction to TDD/BDD**.